 Christmas holidays are one of the most exciting holidays to look forward to.
 Family and friends get together to celebrate with food and gifts.
 One of the highlights of the Christmas celebration is the Christmas tree.

-There have been several debates about using a fake tree or a real tree.
+There have been several debates about using a fake tree vs. a real tree.
 Both types have their pros and cons.

 Faux trees are made of PVC plastic, lead, and other materials, contributing to a large carbon footprint.
 They can also be harmful to workers during production.
 However, the good part is you can use an artificial tree for many years if kept in good condition.

-To use more sustainable faux tree options, you can check with local thrift stores or marketplaces like Craigslist and Facebook Marketplace, where you can get second-hand trees.
-To maintain and ensure your faux Christmas tree lasts for many years, you can purchase a tree storage bag for safe keeping between seasons.
+To use more sustainable faux tree options, you can check with local second-hand stores or online thrift stores and marketplaces like Craigslist and Facebook Marketplace, where you can get second-hand trees.
+To maintain and ensure your faux Christmas tree lasts for many years, you can purchase a tree storage bag for safekeeping between seasons.

 On the other hand, you can also use a live tree.
 Millions of trees are planted and grown on renewable Christmas tree farms by local farmers.
 You can easily buy a live tree from a local farm and recycle or compost them at the end of its life.
 The great part is that you get to support local farmers.